 In 2006 Francis won a worldwide award for figure painting from the Elizabeth Greenshields Foundation.

 In 2008 Francis’s successful independent one man exhibition, ‘The Binsey Collection’ also saw the launch of his gift book ‘The Stick Man’s Guide to Life and Art’ which has now sold 1000 copies.
-In 2009 Francis joined the Magdalen Road Studios group, also in Oxford, from where he works and teaches.
+Francis has since become affiliated to the Sarah Wiseman Gallery in Oxford, and in 2009 joined the Magdalen Road Studios group, also in Oxford, from where he works and teaches.

-Francis has visited major art collections in Europe as well as many others around the world.
+Francis has visited and studied at nearly all the major municipal art galleries in Europe as well as many others around the world.
+He is figure drawing tutor at Trinity and Magdalen Colleges in Oxford, and at Wharf House in Wallingford.

 |Add to Favourites [Sign In]|